 A copy of the court's order can be found here.

-Before the Court was the Plaintiffs motion for class certification, under Federal Rule of Civil Procedure 23, and the Defendant's motion for summary judgment or, in the alternative, partial summary judgment.
+Before the Court was the Plaintiff's motion for class certification, under Federal Rule of Civil Procedure 23, and the Defendant's motion for summary judgment or, in the alternative, partial summary judgment.

 Editor’s Note: A motion for summary judgment is based upon a claim by one party (or, in some cases, both parties) that contends that all necessary factual issues are settled or so one-sided they need not be tried.
 The summary judgment is appropriate when the court determines there no factual issues remaining to be tried, and therefore a cause of action or all causes of action in a complaint can be decided upon certain facts without trial.

 The court’s opinion and order found that, since the flu shot reminder calls in the complaint were “health related,” Rite Aid did not have an obligation under the TCPA to obtain express written consent.
-However, lest providers think that any communication they send will be exempt from the long arm of the TCPA, this case still holds some cautionary pivot points that providers would do well to consider in their communications with patients, former patients and prospective patients.
+However, lest providers think that any communication they send will be exempt from the long arm of the TCPA, this case still holds some cautionary pivot points they would do well to consider in their communications with patients, former patients and prospective patients.

 In Zani v.
 Rite Aid Headquarters Corp., 14-cv-9701, plaintiff Robert Zani alleged that Rite Aid violated the TCPA, 47 U.S.C. § 227 by placing a recorded flu shot reminder to the cell phones of the drug store’s patrons who had previously received the shot at Rite Aid Stores.
 At the time Plaintiff Zani received his shot, it was undisputed that he provided Rite Aid with his cell number, and had also consented in writing more than once to be contacted by Rite Aid regarding “refill reminders . . . or health related benefits and services.”